siri404-gh/blog-posts/blog/how-i-organized-my-life.md

 for various purposes.
 First thing I did was delete all the unneccessary accounts and move everything to a single one.
 But the problem with this was there were too many emails.
 There were hundreds of emails everyday from various sources that I had to do something about it so as to not miss the important ones.
 I started creating email filters for recurring emails into these categories.
 Each of these categories then have their sub categories.
 For example, a mail from my bank would go into a folder inside Finance and will not be available in the inbox.
 This way, I can pick and choose which emails to read and I can take collective action on a specific category of emails.

-## Apps
+## Apps and Websites

 <img class="img--full-width img--left img--grow" loading="lazy" src='https://github.com/sreeramofficial/blog-posts/blob/master/img/blog/IMG_1116.jpg?raw=true' />

-I realized that we never use our phones to their fullest potential.
+I realized that we never use our computers or phones to their fullest potential.
 These are powerful devices with amazing computing powers which can actually do work while you sleep.
-I mean shouldnt it be possible for your phone to automatically invest in a stock when its low and sell it when it is at its peak?
+If they can mine bit coins, wouldnt it be possible for them to automatically invest in a stock when its low and sell it when it is at its peak?
 Arent they smart enough to make these decisions for us without manual interventins?
 So thats exactly what I set out to do.
-I divided all my apps into these categories.
+I divided all my apps and websites into these categories.
 For example, the reminders app reminds of important dates.
 The investment apps tell me when I need to sell something.
 The health apps monitor my heart rates.
 These are just a few things.
 Its all there in the palm of my hand.
-Here is a screenshot of it.
+Shown here is a screenshot of it.
+With this, I noticed a 50% drop in my phone usage.
+Time not spent on the phone is time with family.
+And more time to pursue my dreams.

 ## Documents